jjustice121/USDAMARS/README.md

           devtools::install_github("jjustice121/USDAMARS")

-Note: You need to install the `devtools` package before you can install the `USDAMARS` package
+Note: You need to install the `devtools` package before you can install the `USDAMARS` package using install.packages("devtools").

-          install.packages("devtools")